msiesse/test-laravel/README.md

 - Better stress testing.
 It has only be done manually
 - No need to wait before all actions are processed before retrieving a part of them
 - TaskJob could be tied to the Bus rather than being a totally different model, it could improve the code a bit
+- A script to setup the repository rather than doing it manually